-According to Directive (EU) 2016/797, the essential requirements may be generally applicable to the whole Trans-European Rail System or be specific to each subsystem and its constituents.
+According to Directive (EU) 2016/797, the essential requirements may be generally applicable to the whole Rail System within the European Union or be specific to each subsystem and its constituents.

 3.3.
 Aspects relating to general requirements

 The relevance of the general requirements to the Telematics Applications Subsystem for Freight is determined as follows: